aruthrasathish/Aruthra_Portfolio/README.md

-# Aruthra Portfolio
+# Aruthra's Portfolio

 A personal portfolio website built with [Next.js](https://nextjs.org), showcasing my projects, skills, and experience.

-The site itself is the recruiting artifact — there is deliberately no resume download anywhere in it.
+The site itself is the recruiting artifact - there is deliberately no resume download anywhere in it.

 ## Tech Stack